joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-10-18-price-is-wrong.md

 Since Player 1's patch is assumed to be unappealing, Player 2 and Player 3 are in a battle for the territory $\left(0,x\right)$ that's up for grabs.
 Player 2 wants to choose $x^\prime < x$ so that Player 3 is not benefitted by betting $x^\pprime > x^\prime,$ stealing Player 2's territory.
 This is so if Player 2 takes exactly half the available territory, i.e. $x^\prime = \frac12 x.$

-So, both Player 2 and Player 3 have chance $x/2$ to win.
+So, both Player 2 and Player 3 have chance $\frac12 x$ to win.

 ### A well-balanced throne